 Suzie TrexlerFarm Manager

 Suzie found her way to farming as a Boston food critic.
 She quickly realized that she had no business writing about carrots and kale until she knew where it all came from.
-The Food Project and Siena Farms soon set her straight before an internship at Spannocchia in Tuscany, Italy, working with heritage breed farm animals.
-California called her back to the states, where an apprenticeship at UCSC's Farm & Garden convinced Suzie that the soil was the only place she felt sane.
-The act of farming, for her, is a grounding force that provides connection to everything that matters.
-Suzie is excited to be in her fourth season at Potrero Nuevo and hopes one day to return East with her husband Jay to farm.
+She volunteered at east coast farms like The Food Project and Siena Farms before landing an internship at Spannocchia in Tuscany, Italy, working with heritage breed farm animals.
+From there, she apprenticed at UCSC's Farm & Garden and met Jay - her future husband and farming partner.
+The act of farming, for Suzie, is a grounding force that provides connection to everything that matters.
+Suzie is excited to be in her sixth season at Potrero Nuevo Farm.

 Faster than the speed of light.
 This greyhound can outrun our John Deere 10 times out of 10.
 His preference, however, is any sunny soft spot and a farm egg on the side.
 When he's not napping or hiking in the hills, Tracker teaches rookie dog Bear how to sniff out gopher holes around the fields.

 Bear joins the farm crew as resident guard dog, hailing all the way from Knoxville, TN.
-He showed up with the red clay of the South in his paws but has quickly taken to digging in the the dark soils of the coast.
+He showed up with the red clay of the South in his paws but has quickly taken to digging in the the dark soils of the west coast.
 We can hardly recall the pure white coat he showed up in.
-As a Great Pyrenees, he has taken naturally to the farm, and we look forward to putting him to work this summer.
+As a Great Pyrenees, he has taken naturally to the farm, and we look forward to putting him to work hauling veggies from the frield.